TeamHypersomnia/Hypersomnia/README.md

 export CXX=clang++; export CC=clang;
 cmake/build.sh Debug x64
 ```
-After which, the resultant Makefile should appear in the build/Debug-x64-clang directory.
+After which, the resultant ``build.ninja`` should appear in the build/Debug-x64-clang directory.

 Example for gcc: